 What kinds of facilities does the Pre-Professional Health Studies program have?

-- Most science classes are taught in our new state-of-the-art Science Center opened in October 2009.
-It houses over 96,000 square feet of discipline-specific laboratories, research space, classrooms, and a greenhouse.
+- Most science classes are taught in the Shear-McFadden Science Center, which features over 96,000 square feet of discipline-specific laboratories, research space, classrooms, and a greenhouse.
+The Science Center houses the departments of Biology & Earth Science, Chemistry, and Nursing.

-- Pre-veterinary science students will be impressed with Otterbein’s Austin E. Knowlton Center for Equine Science, which opened in Fall 2009.
-Among only a few academic equine centers nationally to be housed within an urban environment, the facility provides an important academic, economic, and recreational resource to the community, the region, the equine industry, and our outstanding students just 2 miles from campus.
-Learn more about the Knowlton Center for Equine Science here.
+- Pre-veterinary science students will be impressed with Otterbein’s Austin E. Knowlton Center for Equine Science, which is among only a few academic equine centers nationally to be housed within an urban environment, the facility provides an important academic, economic, and recreational resource to the community, the region, the equine industry, and our outstanding students just 2 miles from campus.